e-HAIL Members

 Associate Professor, Internal Medicine, Division of Pulmonary and Critical Care

-Areas of Expertise: Application of machine learning to critical care; Bias in algorithms and healthcare technologies; use of chest radiographs in machine learning.
+Areas of Expertise: Application of machine learning to critical care; Bias in algorithms and healthcare technologies; use of chest radiographs in machine learning

 Publications: